-Sudden intense dizziness, which is often accompanied by nausea and even vomiting, is the hallmark symptom of certain specific conditions.
-Below, we’ll explore each of these conditions in more detail.
+Sudden intense dizziness accompanied by nausea or vomiting is the hallmark symptom of certain conditions and may be

 BPPV is a condition that causes sudden, intense feelings of dizziness.
 The sensation often feels like everything around you is spinning or swaying, or that your head is spinning on the inside.

 When dizziness is severe, it’s often accompanied by nausea and vomiting.